Africa's media hit hard by COVID-19 crisis | DW | 14.05.2020

 "We really want to pay our workers well.
 I always talk about it," the newspaper's publisher Helen Nah Sammie told DW.

-But advertising has dried up here, too and her outfit is operating at a loss, she said.
+But advertising has dried up here too, she said, and her outfit is operating at a loss.

 "Even the government, which used to advertise with us, is not advertising.
 They have debts with the media that they cannot pay," Sammie said.